spotinst/help/src/docs/spot-security/features/analyze-risks/README.md

 ## Risk Table

-The risk distribution at the top gives the total number of risks for each severity-level and acts as a quick filter when you click on each level.
-Each level also shows the number of new risks identified since the last scan.
+The risk distribution at the top gives the total number of open and suppressed risks for each severity-level and acts as a quick filter when you click on each level.
 Spot Security has comprehensive security rules for over 25 different asset types including EC2, S3 buckets, IAM groups, Virtual Machines etc.

 For each rule, you can see the: